webpack/webpack/README.md

 ## Performance

-Webpack uses async I/O and has multiple caching levels.
+webpack uses async I/O and has multiple caching levels.
 This makes webpack fast and incredibly **fast** on incremental compilations.

 ## Loaders

-Webpack enables use of loaders to preprocess files.
+webpack enables use of loaders to preprocess files.
 This allows you to bundle **any static resource** way beyond javascript.
 You can easily [write your own loaders](http://webpack.github.io/docs/loaders.html) using node.js.